Flux-Cored Arc Welding (FCAW): Learning the Basics

 Disadvantages

-• Fumes: FCAW needs to be performed in a well-ventilated area because it produces a large amount of fumes from the high deposition rate.
+• Fumes: FCAW needs to be performed in a well-ventilated area because it produces a large amount of fumes as a result of the high deposition rate.

 • Cleanup: Flux-cored welding is a process that produces slag, a layer of byproduct that takes time to be removed after a weld.